smt/fiji/README.md

 ### fiji.get(key)

 Returns the value of a cache object with the given key/id.
+If the data is determined to be expired, the appropriate storage mechanism will be queried.

 ### fiji.set(key, value, [isLongTerm])